I became Houseparent of Temple in 2017. I am married to Kate, who teaches locally, and we have two children, Max and Isabella.

-It is a special privilege to lay claim to some of the finest rooms going and the boys certainly love the unexpected geography of this unique boarding house.
-If you are seeking character (and feeling fit) you should consider a look around; one study room on Top Main even houses the original clock mechanism.
+It is a special privilege to lay claim to some of the finest rooms going and the boys certainly love the unexpected geography of this unique Boarding House.
+If you are seeking character (and feeling fit) you should consider a look around.
+The boys will also tell you happily that we are the closest to the dining room!

 Just as every room is slightly different, we also pride ourselves on the rich variety of skills and interests displayed by the inhabitants; in both dimensions the total impression is greater than the sum of the parts.